9beach/llm-cli/README.md

 ### `lt-llm-cli`

 For very long texts, you can use `lt-llm-cli`.
-It submits a long text multiple times by splitting it into smaller parts.
+It submits long texts multiple times by splitting them into smaller parts.
+You can override the sleep time and the number of lines per submission with the environment variables `LT_LINES` and `LT_SLEEP_SEC`.

 ```sh
 cat very-long-text | lt-llm-cli deepl-cli KO > very-long-text.ko